DMC DeLorean: Other changes

-In 1981, the DeLorean came with a Craig AM/FM stereo radio with cassette.
-Since the Craig radio did not have a built-in clock, one was installed in front of the gear shift on the console.
-The Craig radio was replaced with an ASI radio in the middle of the 1982 production run.
-Since the ASI radio featured an on-board clock, the clock on the console was removed at the same time.
+Three styles of AM/FM radio with cassette were used by DMC during production.
+The first two styles were manufactured by Craig.
+Since the original Craig radio did not have a built-in clock, one was installed in front of the gear shift on the console.
+The second Craig radio featured an on-board clock, the clock on the console was removed at the same time.
+The third radio manufactured by Audio Systems Incorporated (ASI), which had a DMC logo on the cassette tape door, was used on late 1982 models and all 1983 models.
 The first 2,200 cars produced used a windshield-embedded antenna.
 This type of antenna proved to be unsuitable with poor radio reception.
 Oftentimes the radio would continually "seek", attempting to find a signal.
 A standard whip antenna, which was later changed to a manually retractable antenna, was added to the outside of the front right fender.
 Despite improving radio reception, this resulted in a hole in the stainless steel, and an unsightly antenna.
 As a result, the antenna was again moved.
 The final antenna was an automatic retractable version installed under the rear induction grill behind the rear driver's-side window.

-The small sun visors on the DeLorean have vinyl on one side and headliner fabric on the other side.
-Originally these were installed such that the headliner side would be on the bottom when not in use.
-Later on in 1981, they were reversed so that the vinyl side would be on the bottom.

 The original 80-amp Ducellier alternator supplied with the early-production DeLoreans could not provide enough current to supply the car when all lights and electrical options were on; as a result, the battery would gradually discharge, leaving the driver stranded on the road.
-This happened to DeLorean owner Johnny Carson shortly after he was presented with the vehicle.
+This happened to DeLorean-owner Johnny Carson shortly after he was presented with the vehicle.
 Beginning with cars built in late 1981, DeLoreans were fitted from the factory with a 90-amp Motorola alternator, which solved this problem.

+There were other minor changes throughout the production run that saw revisions in carpeting, automatic transmission shift knobs, exhaust tips and many more.

 Notable and unique exemplars

 Wooden mock-up

 In March 1975, DMC entered into a contract with Italdesign to have Giorgetto Giugiaro design the DeLorean sports car.
 John DeLorean and Bill Collins approved one of the many designs, and the styling mock-up that was made from "epo-wood" (wooden framework with a special epoxy plaster) was shipped to the DMC office in Michigan on July 31, 1975.
 This mock-up served as the template for the prototype.
 The original full-size epo-wood DeLorean styling model was modified in the first quarter 1979 to reflect the refreshed design used in production.

-The mock-up was donated to the Ulster Folk and Transport Museum, in Cultra, County Down (Northern Ireland), where it is now on display.
+The mock-up was donated to the Ulster Folk and Transport Museum, in Cultra, Northern Ireland, where it is on display.